 A not-for-profit membership association whose mission is to connect students to college success and opportunity.

-CSU Mentor is an online resource designed to help students and their families learn about the CSU system, select a CSU campus to attend, plan to finance higher education, and apply for admission.
-Personal data entered by the user is not released without the user's expressed consent and direction.
-CSUMentor is free to use.
-The student will only pay the application fee charged directly by the CSU campus when an application for admission is submitted.
+Cal State Apply is an online resource designed to help students and their families learn about the CSU system, select a CSU campus to attend, plan to finance higher education, and apply for admission.

 California Training Providers